kubla/fulcra-context-mcp/README.md

-## mcp-server-python
+## mcp-server-python: An MCP server to access your Fulcra Context account and datastore

 This is an MCP server that provides tools and resources to call the Fulcra API using `fulcra-api`.

+There is a public instance of this server running at `https://mcp.fulcradynamics.com/mcp`.
+See [https://fulcradynamics.github.io/developer-docs/mcp-server/](https://fulcradynamics.github.io/developer-docs/mcp-server/) to get started quickly.
+This repo is primarily for users who need to run the server locally, want to see under the hood, or want to help contribute.

-When run on its own (or when `FULCRA_ENVIRONMENT` is set to `stdio`), it acts as a local MCP server.
-Otherwise, it acts as a remote server.
+When run on its own (or when `FULCRA_ENVIRONMENT` is set to `stdio`), it acts as a local MCP server using the stdio transport.
+Otherwise, it acts as a remote server using the Streamble HTTP transport.
 It handles the OAuth2 callback, but doesn't leak the exchanged tokens to MCP clients.
-Instead, it keeps a mapping table in memory.
+Instead, it maintains a mapping table and runs its own OAuth2 serice between MCP clients.

 ### Debugging